RobertTalbert/mth225-vault/Computer Arithmetic/Base 2 representation.md

 Notes:
 - A group of 8 bits is known as a **byte**.
 - Every positive integer can in fact be written as a sum of powers of 2 and in only one way.
-This fact can be proven using [[mathematical induction]].
+This fact can be proven using [[Mathematical induction]].
 ## Examples

 The number $267$ can be written as a sum of powers of $2$ as follows: